Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Evaluation

 In general, performances improve with increased spatial sampling.
 Moreover, for most metrics, enhancement gains correlate strongly with interpolation quality, underscoring the critical role of steering vector accuracy in downstream beamforming.
 Classic methods like \NN and \SP show a clear, monotonic improvement trajectory, approaching oracle-level performance with only 128 observations.
 Notably, a saturation effect is observed for \SP, which reaches near-oracle performance with only 128 measurements. \NN follows a similar, albeit slightly lower, trend.

-Concerning NF-based models, \PCNN offers competitive results with severe distortion-to-artifacts trade-off, whereas, \NFGW, \PINN exhibit greater variability and lack a consistent trend, likely due to sensitivity to initialization and hyparameter tuning.
+Concerning NF-based models, \PCNN offers competitive results with severe distortion-to-artifacts trade-off, whereas, \NFGW, \PINN exhibit greater variability and lack a consistent trend, likely due to sensitivity to initialization and hyperparameter tuning.
 In particular, \PINN shows weak correlation, pointing to difficulties in balancing a multi-objective loss.

 The proposed method \Proposed shows strong and consistent alignment between interpolation and enhancement quality for most metrics.
 However, its SDR and ISR trends are less stable, suggesting room for improvement in the underlying interpolation loss or its sensitivity to spectral balance in the covariance model.
+In particular, small but incoherent high-frequency phase mismatches in the estimated SVs may propagate through the covariance estimate and translate into signal-level artifacts after beamforming, even when nMSE/CSIM improve.
 Despite this, the results confirm that combining GP regression with physically structured kernels can significantly enhance the generalization ability of neural field approaches.
-Moreover, oracle performances in some metrics are achieved very few measurements: \Proposed outperforms \NNOracle in SDR, ISR and PESQ with $\Nobs$, and SAR with $\Nobs=8$.
+Moreover, oracle performances in some metrics are achieved with very few measurements: \Proposed outperforms \NNOracle in SDR, ISR and PESQ with $\Nobs=8$, and SAR with $\Nobs=8$.
 Alas, surpassing oracle fwSegSNR and MBSTOI would require $\Nobs>128$.

 Finally, the strong performance of local methods, like \SP and \NN, may be attributed to the bias toward frontal DOAs in the dataset: 19\% of segments involve targets within \SI{15}{\degree}, and nearly 50\% fall within \SI{25}{\degree}.
 In this region, local interpolators perform nearly perfectly~(cfr.~\cref{fig:interp-adist-freq}), providing them with a structural advantage in real-world scenarios.